GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Stream_GCS_Text_to_BigQuery_Xlang.md

 * **outputDeadletterTable** : Table for messages that failed to reach the output table.
 If a table doesn't exist, it is created during pipeline execution.
 If not specified, `<outputTableSpec>_error_records` is used.
 (Example: <PROJECT_ID>:<DATASET_NAME>.<TABLE_NAME>).
 * **useStorageWriteApiAtLeastOnce** : This parameter takes effect only if "Use BigQuery Storage Write API" is enabled.
 If enabled the at-least-once semantics will be used for Storage Write API, otherwise exactly-once semantics will be used.
 Defaults to: false.
-* **useStorageWriteApi** : If true, the pipeline uses the BigQuery Storage Write API (https://cloud.google.com/bigquery/docs/write-api).
+* **useStorageWriteApi** : If `true`, the pipeline uses the BigQuery Storage Write API (https://cloud.google.com/bigquery/docs/write-api).
 The default value is `false`.
 For more information, see Using the Storage Write API (https://beam.apache.org/documentation/io/built-in/google-bigquery/#storage-write-api).
 * **numStorageWriteApiStreams** : When using the Storage Write API, specifies the number of write streams.
 If `useStorageWriteApi` is `true` and `useStorageWriteApiAtLeastOnce` is `false`, then you must set this parameter.
 Defaults to: 0.
 * **storageWriteApiTriggeringFrequencySec** : When using the Storage Write API, specifies the triggering frequency, in seconds.
 If `useStorageWriteApi` is `true` and `useStorageWriteApiAtLeastOnce` is `false`, then you must set this parameter.
 * **pythonExternalTextTransformGcsPath** : The Cloud Storage path pattern for the Python code containing your user-defined functions.
 (Example: gs://your-bucket/your-function.py).